 Once your application is approved, you'll be notified by the DMV with information on which office to pick up the plates in.
-Allow 3 or 4 weeks for the plates to arrive.
+Allow up to 4 weeks for the plates to arrive.

 Your vehicle qualifies for historical plates if it is at least 30 years old and displays minimal modifications.

 Vintage plates, derivatives of historical plates, correspond to the vehicle’s model year.
 Unlike historical plates, you only receive 1 vintage plate to display on the rear of your vehicle.